Leavitt

 “While this represents a more aggressive form of the disease, the cancer appears to be hormone-sensitive which allows for effective management,” the statement says.
 “The president and his family are reviewing treatment options with his physician.”

-This comes hot… on the heels of release of the book, Original Sin: President Biden’s Decline, Its Cover-Up, and His Disastrous Choice to Run Again, the book by CNN’s Jake Tapper and Axios’ Alex Thompson hitting store bookshelves Tuesday, chronicling the cover-up of the 46th president’s cognitive decline by his family and closest advisors.
+This comes hot… on the heels of release of Original Sin: President Biden’s Decline, Its Cover-Up, and His Disastrous Choice to Run Again, by CNN’s Jake Tapper and Axios’ Alex Thompson hitting store bookshelves Tuesday, chronicling the cover-up of the 46th president’s cognitive decline by his family and closest advisors.

 For Trump supporters and never-Trumpers alike, the book appears to raise the question of how fatal a blow to a.) the Democratic Party and b.) our democracy it was that Biden didn’t stick with his promise to make that single term his one and only term, that it would serve as a transition to a more progressive – not more populist, and certainly not authoritarian – America.